GreatenAnoymous/Sam2_tk_gui/README.md

 ```shell
 python tkapp.py
 ```
 You can load a video or a folder containing all the frame images of the video.
 Use left-click to add a positive point prompt and right-click to add a negative prompt.
 Run "Process" so that SAM2 can generate the masks for the chosen object.
-Use either color inpainting or diffusion inpainting to inpaint the video.
+Use either color inpainting, LAMA, or stable-diffusion inpainting to inpaint the video.

 ## Example